vphan13/fpsync_ARCH/README.md

 ## License

-This script is provided as-is under the MIT License.
+This script is provided under the GNU General Public License v3.0.
 See LICENSE file for details.

 ## References